superbrothers/kubernetes-docs/kubectl_set_serviceaccount.md

 ### Options

 ```
-      --all                            Select all resources, including uninitialized ones, in the namespace of the specified resource types
+      --all                            Select all resources, in the namespace of the specified resource types
       --allow-missing-template-keys    If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
       --field-manager string           Name of the manager used to track field ownership. (default "kubectl-set")